 Passionate about the rights of children, Deanne acted for the applicants in the first family law case held on Thursday Island about traditional adoption.
 In 2013 she presented a paper at the 6th World Congress on Family Law and Children’s Rights in Sydney on Kupai Omasker and traditional adoption practices in Australia’s family law system.

-As a qualified mediator, collaborative lawyer and independent children’s lawyer (ICL), Deanne believes in working hard to find tailor made solutions for clients and their families – often without the need to go to Court.
+Deanne has worked as a mediator and independent children’s lawyer (ICL).
+She has also qualified as a Collaborative Lawyer and is a member of the Queensland Association of Collaborative Practitioners.
+Deanne believes in working hard to find tailor made solutions for clients and their families – often without the need to go to Court.

 Deanne can explain your rights and obligations in language you understand and suggest all options open to you.